-I’ve watched with amazement at what Photoshop can do to make images look better (or worse) than they really are.
+I’ve watched with amazement at what Photoshop (a simple download Photoshop color wheel could go a long way, if I am being honest) can do to make images look better, or worse than they really are.
 We can do anything with Photoshop.
 Put an average person through Photoshop and a star is born!
 If you don’t like your arms, you can use Dwayne “The Rock” Johnson’s arms.
-If you don’t like the shape of your body, eyes, nose, or entire face—you can mix and match to your heart’s desire.
+If you don’t like the shape of your body, eyes, nose, or entire face-you can mix and match to your heart’s desire.

 You know where I’m going with this!

 A similar trend appears to be happening in the contemporary church, and, particularly, in our theology.
 We tend to photoshop Jesus to make him more appealing or more in line with whatever our beliefs are at the moment.

 We come up with a different Jesus whenever we want one-the motivational Jesus, the conflict management Jesus, the win-win Jesus, the Grand Inquisitor Jesus, the Hipster Jesus, and so forth.
 You’ve probably seen them all, too, or maybe even created a Jesus of your own.